Tired of blowing up your mattress every time you reach your campsite?

 This mattress is made with a 75D fabric with a 3D construction which allows the internal foam to expand fully.
 The 7cm thick mattress features a contoured wave foam that provides warmth and comfort while reducing the overall pack size.
 The bottom of the mattress is made tough, while the top has a soft touch surface for added comfort.

-The 360° double way valve makes it easy to both inflate and delate.
-Simply open the valve and the mat will begin to self inflate and without any air escaping.
+The 360° double way valve makes it easy to both inflate and deflate.
+Simply open the valve, and the mat will begin to self inflate and without any air escaping.

 The Sportztrek Gamma self inflating mats are a great option for those after a top quality single sized mattress.
 They are lightweight and pack down compactly for easy transporting.